ronfromhp/allo-takehome/README.md

 Make sure you have the following installed on your machine:
 - Node.js (>= 14.x)
 - npm (>= 6.x)
-- Docker (for running the database)
+- Docker
+- AWS CLI
+- Terraform

 ## Installation